The Role of a Mortgage Underwriter in Buying a Home

 1. Income

 Every lender has different DTI requirements, but generally, a good DTI is 35% or lower.
-Keep in mind that you may still get approved for a mortgage with a higher DTI, depending on your lender.
+Keep in mind that you might still get approved for a mortgage with a higher DTI, depending on your lender.

 2. Credit